website2023/website2023/index.md

 ---

 Double Bagel Games is a small mobile games studio in Toronto, Canada.
-We are currently in development on a number of small mobile games that we look forward to sharing with you in 2023.
+I am currently in development on a number of small mobile games that I look forward to sharing with you in 2023.
 Stay tuned!

+In the meantime, subscribe to my free email updates and get free early access to my next game.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">